 Our operations are subject to the federal Clean Water Act (CWA) and analogous state laws and regulations.
 These laws and regulations impose detailed requirements and strict controls regarding the discharge of pollutants into state and federal waters.
 The discharge of pollutants, including discharges resulting from a spill or leak, is prohibited unless authorized by a permit or other agency approval.
 In addition, the CWA and analogous state laws require individual permits or coverage under general permits for discharges of storm water runoff from certain types of facilities.
 These permits may require us to monitor and sample the storm water runoff from some of our facilities.
 The CWA and regulations implemented thereunder also prohibit discharges of dredged and fill material in wetlands and other waters of the United States unless authorized by an appropriately issued permit.
-In June 2015, the EPA and United States Army Corps of Engineers (the "Corps") published a final rule attempting to clarify the federal jurisdictional reach over WOTUS.
-Several legal challenges to the rule followed, along with attempts to stay implementation following the change in presidential administrations.
-Currently, the WOTUS rule is active in 22 states and enjoined in 28 states.
-However, in December 2018, the EPA and the Corps proposed changes to regulations under the CWA that would provide discrete categories of jurisdictional waters and tests for determining whether a particular waterbody meets any of those classifications.
-Several groups have already announced their intentions to challenge the proposed WOTUS replacement rule.
-Therefore, the scope of jurisdiction under the CWA is uncertain at this time.
+In June 2015, the EPA and United States Army Corps of Engineers (the "Corps") published a final rule attempting to clarify the federal jurisdictional reach over Waters of the United States (WOTUS).
+Following the change in U.S. presidential administrations, there have been several attempts to modify or eliminate this rule.
+For example, on January 23, 2020, the EPA and the Corps finalized the Navigable Waters Protection Rule, which narrows the definition of "waters of the United States" relative to the 2015 WOTUS rule.
+However, legal challenges to the new rule are expected, and multiple challenges to the EPA's prior rulemakings remain pending.
+Therefore, the scope of jurisdiction under the CWA is uncertain at this time, and any increase in scope could result in increased costs or delays with respect to obtaining permits for such activities as dredge and fill operations in wetland areas.
 Separately, spill prevention, control and countermeasure requirements of federal laws require appropriate containment berms and similar structures to help prevent the contamination of regulated waters in the event of a hydrocarbon tank spill, rupture or leak.
-Federal and state regulatory agencies can impose administrative, civil and

-Certain of our operations are also subject to the Oil Pollution Act (the OPA) which amends and augments oil spill provisions of the Clean Water Act and imposes certain duties and liabilities on certain "responsible parties" related to the prevention of oil spills and damages resulting from such spills in or threatening United States waters or adjoining shorelines.
+Certain of our operations are also subject to the Oil Pollution Act (OPA) which amends and augments oil spill provisions of the Clean Water Act and imposes certain duties and liabilities on certain "responsible parties" related to the prevention of oil spills and damages resulting from such spills in or threatening United States waters or adjoining shorelines.
 A liable "responsible party" includes the owner or operator of a facility, vessel or pipeline that is a source of an oil discharge or that poses the substantial threat of discharge, or in the case of offshore facilities, the lessee or permittee of the area in which a discharging facility is located.
 Under OPA, joint and several liability, without regard to fault, may be assigned for oil removal costs and a variety of public and private damages.
 Although defenses exist to the liability imposed by OPA, they are limited.
 In the event of an oil discharge or substantial threat of discharge, we may be liable for costs and damages.